Welcome to Rowlands Castle Surgery

-Portsmouth Hospitals - QA, St Mary's & Petersfield - can also complete your blood test at various times Monday to Friday.
+Portsmouth Hospitals - QAH, St Mary's, Grange Surgery, Petersfield and Oak Park, Havant - can also complete your blood test at various times Monday to Friday.
 Limited Saturday appointments also available.
 Please ask at reception for clinic times and contact details.

 With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.